Table of Contents

 Virtualization offers strong isolation and the ability to run multiple operating systems on the same hardware.
 However it also adds extra overhead and complexicity.

-Containerization offers a lighter weight alternative to virtualization.
+Containerization offers a lighter alternative to virtualization.
 They are fast to deploy, there’s barely any overhead, and they are easy to manage.
 However, they don’t offer the same level of isolation as virtualization.

-In my previous home lab, I was running XCP-ng as the hypervisor.
+In my previous homelab, I was running XCP-ng as the hypervisor.
 Then I had a few VMs running on it.
 And each would use Docker containers to run services.
 But all the VMs were running Debian, so I’m unsure if it was worth the complexity of running a hypervisor.
 Also I think having to choose how much ressource to allocate to each VM was a bit of a pain, especially when you realize you need to expand the VM’s storage.

 Thus, my plan is to run Debian on bare metal on all three servers.
 And use Docker containers to run services.
 If in the future I decide that virtualization is needed, I can always install Proxmox VE on the main server.
 Proxmox is already shipped with Debian so installing it should be simple enough.
-They have a guide for that.
+They even have a guide for that.

 File system